E-G-C/avs-workshop-step-by-step/module-1-task-3.md

 ### <span style="color:green">Step 2: Add a DHCP Profile in AVS private cloud</span>

-> **Please ensure to replace X with your group's assigned number, Y with your participant number**
+> **Please ensure to replace X with your group's assigned number, Y with your participant number.
+For participant 10 please replace XY with 20**

 |  **AVS 1 NSX-T Details** |                                 |
 |-------------------------|---------------------------------|